statsd/statsd/docs/metric_types.md

 ## Sets

-StatsD supports counting unique occurences of events between flushes, using a Set to store all occuring events.
+StatsD supports counting unique occurrences of events between flushes, using a Set to store all occuring events.

     uniques:765|s